gitpraj/RiderApp/README.md

 The SQL server is also configured on Azure, using Azure SQL server and db.
 There is a script of the tables that were created for this application.
 2 tables - Rider and Job

-I have also built a docker image out of the app and pushed it to the docker hub.

 ### Assumptions

 * Simple App to showcase my full stack skills.